react-native-community/releases/docs/publish-release.md

 _Point people: [@alloy](https://github.com/alloy), [@grabbou](https://github.com/grabbou), [@kelset](https://github.com/kelset)_

+ℹ️ _Note that some of these steps rely on Xcode and thus the usage of a Mac._

 1. First cleanup your environment:

    - Remove the `RNTester` and `RNTestProject` apps from both the iOS simulator and Android emulator.